• Skip to primary navigation

 Incorporate buttermilk into your favorite ranch dressing is all-natural, loaded with buttermilk and fresh herbs, quick and easy to make, and SO delicious that you’ll never go back to store-bought again!

-Make your favorite salad dressings into a delicious and creamy blend on a blend of collard, kale, and mustard greens for a Southern-inspired summer salad.
+Make your favorite salad dressings into a delicious and creamy blend and pour over a bed of collards, kale, and mustard greens for a Southern-inspired summer salad.

 Buttermilk pancakes and buttermilk biscuits are two tried and true recipes.

-Kefir also comes in flavored fruit varieties, so as long as you’re mindful of your sugar intake, that could be a great option as well.
+Kefir also comes in flavored fruit varieties, so as long as you’re mindful of your sugar intake, that could be a great option.

-Both drinks have amazing qualities and a very similar nutritional profile.
-However, because kefir is made up of approximately 60 strains of beneficial bacteria and yeasts compared to buttermilk’s one strain of good bacteria I believe kefir is your best option.
+Both drinks have amazing qualities and very similar nutritional profiles.
+However, because kefir is made up of approximately 60 strains of beneficial bacteria and yeasts compared to buttermilk’s one strain of good bacteria, I believe kefir is your best option.

-Whichever you choose, you’ll know that you’re making a great choice with your health in mind, and you can look forward to reaping the benefits every single time you use them.
+You’ll know that you’re making a great choice with your health in mind, and you can look forward to reaping the benefits every time you use them.

 Use Kefir and Buttermilk in Your Daily Diet for Better Health